Risersoft/GSTN/README.md

 # GSTN
 GSTN API Client

-This project is a strongly typed client for GSTN APIs as per http://developer.gstsystem.co.in/apiportal/
+This project is an open source strongly typed client for GSTN APIs as per http://developer.gstsystem.co.in/apiportal/

 This work was born due to GST integration in Risersoft (www.risersoft.com) Maximprise manufacturing ERP (www.maximprise.com).
 Subsequently it was also used in Risersoft GstNirvana (www.gstnirvana.com).